keboola/connection-docs/components/extractors/database/mysql/index.md

 ### Setting Up MySQL

-Some MySQL setup tasks are required before you can install and run a Debezium connector.
+Some MySQL setup tasks are required before installing and running a Debezium connector.

 #### Creating a user